Understanding Cremations in Boston, MA

 - Can our family watch?
 In some cases, the family may watch their loved one’s coffin being loaded into the cremation chamber.
 Because of the intense heat needed to complete the cremation, the chamber is not generally built from transparent materials.
 Also, because of the heat, viewing at a distance would be advisable.

-Cost Effective Death Care that Preserves Dignity
+Cost Effective Death Care the Preserves Dignity

 Using a facility that offers only simple or direct cremation can greatly reduce your costs associated with services for cremations in Boston, MA.
 With fewer needs for a large-scale funeral chapel facility, the overhead costs of a cremation-only provider are going to be less than a traditional funeral home.
 With fewer services needed, there is less cost involved at the end of the day.